diegoalarc/Innovation_laboratory_EAGLE/README.md

 | INIAGRAPEONE	| INIAGRAPE ONE 15	| 2021	| 3	| 41840.732953901 |
 | SABLE	| SABLE 14	| 2021	| 4.2	| 35848.9520325514 |
 | SABLE	| SABLE 16	| 2021	| 1.9	| 43400.768352273 |

+### *GNU General Public License v3.0 - Copyright (C)*

+This script was made for testing purposes and may be used and modified in the future by those who see fit.